-In 1871, following the Wars of German Unification (1864-1871), Prussia united most of the German cultural region (excluding Austria) under a single political system-known as "Imperial Germany" or the "German Empire."
+In 1871, following the Wars of German Unification (1864-1871), Prussia united most of the German cultural region (excluding Austria) under a single political system known as "Imperial Germany" or the "German Empire."
 Based on our theory about the social transformation associated with the Black Death, we use this case to investigate variation in both (1) fundamental socioeconomic structures and (2) local political behavior.
-The combined analysis of both outcomes is of prime importance to our argument.
-Here, we provide a discussion of these outcomes and their relevance in Imperial Germany.
+Since both outcomes reflect aspects of long-term political-economic equilibria affected by Black Death exposure, their combined analysis is of prime importance to our argument.
+Here we provide a discussion of these outcomes and their relevance in Imperial Germany.

 In terms of socioeconomic structures, we study an outcome that reflects power differentials between socioeconomic groups in agrarian societies: the level of land inequality.
 This is a feature of societies that is often deeply rooted in historical events.
 Where land inequality is high, a small number of landholders have a disproportionately high share of property in the agricultural sector, indicating that it is more elite-dominated.
-By reflecting socioeconomic power asymmetries, land inequality likely is indicative of expected political outcomes as well.8
+By reflecting socioeconomic power asymmetries, land inequality likely is indicative of expected political outcomes as well (Ziblatt, 2008; Ziblatt, 2009).

 In terms of political outcomes, we consider voting behavior in elections of the Imperial Diet (Reichstag).
 The Imperial Diet was the lower chamber of the Empire's legislature.
 Although it was less powerful than many present-day parliaments, its elections still generated intense public interest.
-Importantly, the formal conditions of the elections (electoral rules, voting age, suffrage restrictions) were homogeneous across Germany, making it suitable for a cross-sectional analysis.9 Two outcomes are of greatest interest to us: (1) the vote share that the Conservative party received in 1871 and (2) the number of electoral disputes between 1871 and 1912, with the latter indicating violations of electoral rules (typically by elites) and being studied extensively by Ziblatt (2009) and Mares and Zhu (2015).10
+Importantly, the formal conditions of the elections (electoral rules, voting age, suffrage restrictions) were homogeneous across Germany, making it suitable for a cross-sectional analysis.
+Two outcomes are of greatest interest to us: (1) the vote share that the Conservative party received in 1871 and (2) the number of electoral disputes between 1871 and 1912, with the latter indicating violations of electoral rules (typically by elites) and being studied extensively by Ziblatt (2009) and Mares and Zhu (2015).